wpisailbot/sailbot20-21/sailbot_ws/README.md

 ros2 launch sailbot full_debug.py
 ```

+# Uploading Code
+To upload code, its best to connect the boat to ethernet in the lab and pull from git.
+There is an ethernet cable connected to a switch in the lab which is long enough to reach the boat.
+IMPORTANT: Before you can upload code, you will need to let the eth0 interface autoconfigure (by default it is configured by the startup.sh script for use with telemetry).
+This means you will need to modify the startup.sh file and comment out the ```ifconfig eth0 ...``` command with a #.
+You then must restart the jetson.
+This will let the boat connect over ethernet to the internet.
+Once you've uploaded code, be sure to uncomment the line and either reboot or run it in terminal, otherwise you wont be able to ssh into the boat.

 # Additional Notes

 Rememeber to rebuild and resource every time you change the code! (otherwise you will run the old code)